eprintsug/SRU_AlmaMarc_Import/README.md

 cfg.d/z_sru.pl

-Contains base URLs of the SRU and catalog instances, query field mapping, order options and further.
+contains base URLs of the SRU and catalog instances, query field mapping, order options and further.

 cfg.d/z_marc_import.pl

-Contains hashes or arrays of hasshes that define the mappings for conversions and filters.
+contains hashes or arrays of hashes that define the mappings for conversions and filters.
 Important hashes are:

-$c->{marc_import_mappings}
+`$c->{marc_import_mappings}`
 maps MARC fields / subfields to a method in AlmaMarc.pm that converts the data into a given EPrints field.

 General structure (based on an example)